PennyHow/PyTrx/Examples/results/README.md

 # Results from PyTrx examples
 This folder contains the outputs of the example applications of PyTrx.
 Each folder contains the data and image outputs of each of the driver scripts.
 A selection of these outputs, along with others, are presented in the PyTrx methods paper:

 <h3>How et al. (2018) PyTrx: A Python toolbox for deriving velocities, surface areas and line measurements from oblique imagery in glacial environments.
-Geoscientific Instrumentation, Methods and Data Systems Discussion, https://doi.org/10.5194/gi-2018-28, In Review.</h3>
+Geoscientific Instrumentation, Methods and Data Systems Discussion, <a href="https://doi.org/10.5194/gi-2018-28">doi:10.5194/gi-2018-28</a>, In Review.</h3>

 <hr>